HC-SR04 Ultrasonic Sensor Pinout, Working & Arduino Projects

 Of course, this calculation is done by the Arduino itself.
 We did this manually to show you how the distance is calculated.

-Let’s understand this once again by an example:
+Let’s understand this once again by an example.

 The total time between these two events is calculated using the echo pin as mentioned earlier.
 Now using this formula oneway distance is calculated: Distance = Time * Speed of Sound/2

-How to measure distance using HC-SR04 with Arduino?
+How to use HC-SR04 with Arduino?

 To make the distance measurement project using an HC-SR04 ultrasonic sensor, I am using Arduino UNO here.
 You can use any other Arduino board.